What Is Glassine?

 Glassine can be embossed and debossed to create impactful three-dimensional effects.
 But because of its body and smooth surface, glassine paper tends to shift and crinkle, making embossing difficult.
 Finishing glassine requires expertise in machine modifications and strategically adjusting guides and tensions.

-Very few materials offer the widespread benefits of glassine – all in one substrate.
+Very few materials offer the widespread benefits of glassine in a single substrate.
 While glassine has been confused with other substrates, such as wax paper and parchment, it really is one of a kind.
 It protects against grease, water, air, and moisture.
 It’s approved for direct food contact.
 It can be safely sterilized.
-And most importantly, glassine can help lower your environmental footprint.
+What’s more, glassine can help lower your environmental impact.
 Free from coatings or dyes, glassine is fully recyclable and biodegradable.

-Vellum dates back hundreds of years.
-It was originally used to describe papers made through the tanning process from calfskin by stretching, drying, and refining it until it became very thin and slightly translucent.
-Today vellum defines a type of finish or surface structure for uncoated commercial printing papers.
+• Vellum dates back hundreds of years.
+The term initially referred to a paper-like material made from calfskin by stretching, drying, tanning and refining it until it became very thin and slightly translucent.
+Today, vellum is the term used for a type of finish or surface structure for uncoated commercial printing papers.
 It is commonly used to describe all translucent papers.
 Along with its translucent quality, true vellum paper has a distinctive toothy or slightly rough surface, which contrasts with glassine’s smooth feel.
 And unlike glassine’s relative strength and durability, vellum is considerably more delicate and can be easily punctured or torn.

-Parchment Paper is a cellulose-based paper that has been chemically treated and infused with silicone to create a non-stick surface.
-This surface is both water- and heat-resistant up to 420°F. Because of the coating, parchment paper is reusable but not recyclable or compostable.
-And unlike glassine, parchment paper is difficult to print or adhere labeling.
+• Parchment paper is a cellulose-based paper that has been chemically treated and infused with silicone to create a non-stick surface.
+This surface is both water- and heat-resistant up to 420°-450°F. Because of its coating, parchment paper is reusable but not recyclable or compostable.
+And unlike glassine, parchment paper is difficult to print on or adhere labeling to.

-Wax Paper is coated with a thin layer of paraffin or soybean-based wax.
-The coating makes it non-stick and water resistant, but not heat resistant.
-Wax paper is often used for the presentation and storing of food.
-It is not safe to be used in ovens because it will smoke, melt, or even ignite.
-The wax coating applied to the paper takes much longer to biodegrade.
+• Wax paper is coated with a thin layer of paraffin or soybean-based wax.
+The coating makes it nonstick and water-resistant, but not heat-resistant.
+Wax paper is often used for the presentation and storage of food.
+It is not safe to use in ovens because it can smoke, melt or even ignite.
+In addition, the wax coating applied to the paper takes much longer to biodegrade than the paper itself.
 As a result, wax paper is not considered recyclable or compostable.
-Wax paper is also difficult to print or adhere to.
+Glassine is an excellent compostable wax paper alternative!
+Wax paper is also difficult to print on or adhere to.

-JBM is leading glassine packaging innovations – glassine envelopes, bags, and sheets.
+JBM is leading glassine packaging innovations like glassine envelopes, bags, and sheets

-At JBM, we specialize in glassine.
-For more than 15 years, we’ve manufactured billions of glassine bags and envelopes.
-We have invested years of research into creating the ideal glassine packaging solutions.
-And our Innovation Team tested multiple inks and printing processes to balance the difficulties of printing on glassine paper.
-From stamp collecting and sterilized surgical needles to chocolate wrappers and soaps, customers have successfully used JBM’s custom printed glassine envelopes, pouches, and bags across industries in numerous applications.
+At JBM, glassine is a specialty and a strength.
+For decades, JBM has manufactured billions of glassine sheets, glassine bags and glassine envelopes, investing years of research into creating the ideal glassine packaging solutions.
+Furthermore, the JBM Innovation Team has tested multiple inks and printing processes to optimize the sometimes-tricky process of printing on glassine paper.
+From stamp collecting and sterilized surgical needles to chocolate wrappers and soaps, customers have successfully used JBM’s custom-printed glassine envelopes, pouches and bags across industries in numerous applications.
+Samples of beautiful glassine packaging from JBM are available upon request.